By Rosa Rolo, Commercial Director at Major Players

 Knowledge is power.
 It’s important that you equip yourself with all the information and ammunition you need to ensure that you negotiate with confidence.

-· Do your research; understand your company’s financial state – take into consideration how the company is performing and their plans for the future but also try to understand your value in their business – how much money do you generate for them and what is the opportunity cost of them losing you
+- Research your company’s financial state – take into consideration how the company is performing and their plans for the future

-We recognise that asking for a pay rise can feel uncomfortable but it’s about more than just the money; people that don’t ask for a raise risk allowing resentment to build up, which can have a detrimental impact on your work, relationships and mental state.
+Admittedly, it’s an easier option to wait for sunnier days, but this maybe a costly decision.
+People that don’t ask for a raise risk allowing resentment to build up, which can have a detrimental impact on your work, relationships and mental state.

-Prior to your meeting with your manager, send across your list of key achievements and outline the salary increase you’re looking for.
-By doing this it sets out your expectations and will provide you with confidence and conviction when presenting your case.
+Prior to the appraisal, send across your list of key achievements, outlining the salary increase you’re looking for.
+By doing so sets out your expectations and will provide you with confidence and conviction when presenting your case.

-When talking about money, make sure you remain calm and collected, making eye contact and use pauses and silences.
+When talking about money, make sure you remain calm and collected, making eye contact and using pauses and silences.
 Be upfront with what you're looking for and resist the urge to keep talking or arguing your point; you will only work against yourself.
 Instead, let the silence linger and don’t break it.
+It's likely, your boss will take your silence as unhappiness with the offer and will either raise the amount suggested or will ask what number you think is appropriate.

 You should always prepare a best alternative to a negotiated agreement (BATNA) in your mind if your request is rejected.
 If the company are not in a position to increase your wage, what else are they willing to move on – bonuses, holiday, benefits, perks, training?